 - Add the cooked leeks with abbey ale sauce to the potatoes.
 Discard the thyme at this point.
 Add the chicken (or vegetable) stock and using a handheld (immersion) blender puree until you reach a smooth consistency.
 If using a traditional blender, work in batches.

 - Place the pot with the pureed potatoes and leeks on the stove over medium high heat and simmer for 5 minutes.
 Add the cream, stir well, cover with lid and turn off the heat.

 - To make the croutons slice bread in cubes and heat olive oil in a pan over medium high.
 Add the bread cubes, season with salt, pepper and garlic powder and stir well to coat.
-Once they begin to char slightly they are done.
+Once they begin to brown they are done.
 Transfer to a serving dish to be used as garnish.

 - Serve soup with a few croutons and a little bit of fresh thyme on top.

 Nutrition Information:Yield: 6 Serving Size: 1